all4one-max/InterviewBIT-LeetCode-SOLUTIONS/Tree.md

     return ans;
 }

-// Method 2 (Using Morris Inorder Traversal which uses constant space)
+// Method 2 (Using Morris Inorder Traversal to generate the inorder array and still not in constant space)
 // Morris Inorder Traversal

 vector<int> Solution::recoverTree(TreeNode* root) {